napudumaran/Learning-Documentation-and-Projects/notes/expanded/security/Create_User_With_Sudo.md

 - y means refresh package list
 - u means to upgrade outdated packages

-We will also need to install the program `sudo` since it doesnt come with arch.
+We will also need to install the program `sudo` if we didn't install that either during the initial setup from live ISO
 ```bash
 pacman -S sudo
 ```